tektoncd/community/teps/0060-remote-resource-resolution.md

 decisions made in
 [TEP-0091](https://github.com/tektoncd/community/pull/537).

-The supported paramaters for a "bundle" `ResourceRequest` will be:
+The supported paramaters for a "bundle" `ResolutionRequest` will be:

 ```yaml
 image_url: gcr.io/tekton-releases/catalog/upstream/golang-fuzz:0.1